Powering a Data Centre – why does the power fail even with a UPS & how to properly failsafe?

 With a backup generator, provided you have a big enough fuel tank (or top up the tank regularly), you can run for hours and hours without mains power.

-In this situation, the load would be split between the online UPS but should one of them fail (or just be offline for servicing) the other UPS automatically takes on all the load.
+In this situation, the load would be split between the online UPS.
+As a result, should one of them fail (or just be offline for servicing) the other UPS automatically takes on all the load.
 Whilst this is still correct and still common, the availability of modular UPS which contain multiples of smaller hot swappable power units is becoming more and more common.

 The benefit of modular UPS’ is that not only does it give you redundancy at a cheaper cost (because you aren’t doubling up on a UPS but simply adding one or more additional power units over and above the peak load requirement) but the benefits of being able to swap out failed units easily and without specialist technical knowledge is a great plus.